Qase/KotlinLogger/README.md

 * Usable in every JVM language including Java/Kotlin/Scala ...
 * Very easy to use
 * No more TAGs, but you can still use them
-* Easy to extend using your own logger
+* Easy to extend using your own ILogger interface
 * Lot of optional parameters
 * Lightweight
 * Possibility to print system info
+* Every logged exception is logged to own separate file
 * Sample [app](github/sampleApp.png) is ready to build

 ## Installation